 Learning Goals for Physics

-The Physics program is designed such that its graduates achieve five learning goals.
+The Physics program is designed around achievement of five learning goals for its graduates:

 - Conversance with fundamental bodies of physical knowledge